Legify/opengraph/README.md

 Issues [![Build Status](https://travis-ci.org/Legify/graph.png)](https://travis-ci.org/Legify/graph)
 ------------

 Feel free to open an issue if you think anything specific to this fork should be discussed.
 PRs are welcome.
-See the above notice if you have questions regarding *graph*.
+See the above notice if you have questions regarding *opengraph*.

 Installation
 ------------

-  `npm install graph`
+  `npm install opengraph`

 ## License